“I ended up face to face with a conflict between my sexual identity and the Diagnostic and Statistical Manual of Mental Disorders”

 AA: Just hearing how their hearts had changed once it was their son that was gay.
-It was so moving and the whole documentary is different versions of that story: people really discovering their prejudices and the ways that they had been taught and then realizing, this isn’t right, this isn’t true, and opening their hearts.
+It was so moving and the whole documentary is different versions of that story: people discovering their prejudices and the ways that they had been taught and then realizing, this isn’t right, this isn’t true, and opening their hearts.
 I really recommend listeners to look it up again.
-It’s called Straight From The Heart and All God’s Children.
+It’s called Straight from the Heart and All God’s Children.
 Is that right, Dee?

-DM: Yes, that’s title—Straight From The Heart—was the first one that I did and its focus is the white church going audience.
-All God’s Children was the next one and the target audience for that was African American or Black church going audiences.
-And the third one is De Colores and it focuses on Latino/Latina church going audiences and the Catholic church.
-It became a series and as I said, they’ve been used all over the country and if anybody wants to watch them or look them up, they can be gotten from the website womanvision.org.
+DM: Yes, Straight from the Heart was the first one that I did and its focus is the white church-going audience.
+All God’s Children was the next one and the target audience for that was African American or Black church-going audiences.
+And the third one is De Colores and it focuses on Latino/Latina church-going audiences and the Catholic church.
+It became a series and as I said, they’ve been used all over the country.
+If anybody wants to watch them or look them up, they can be found on the website womanvision.org.